workhorsy/comic_book_reader/README.md

 * cant touch scroll the page selector (chrome)
 * Multi touch input twitches the screen

+# TODO Mouse UI:
+* Add the "Experimental" text to the background of the mouse UI mode.
+* Loading the second comic from the open menu, fails.
+* When the UI clears all the data, it resets the UI to touch mode.
+Don't reset the UI mode.

 # TODO Small:
 * Add an option to disable user counter
 * Stop browser navigation when loading